Melissa K. Norris

 One thing most of us have in our homes is coffee grounds!
 If you're like me, you enjoy a good cup of coffee on a daily basis.

 Don’t toss those old grounds when you’re done with them.
-In true pioneer fashion, let’s put them to good use.
+In true pioneer fashion, let’s put them to good use and eliminate some kitchen waste at the same time.

 Help Your Plants Thrive with Coffee Grounds